After-Hours Rental Emergencies: A PM Playbook

 • can provide photos and notes

 In Amarillo and the surrounding Panhandle, after-hours response can hinge on travel time and weather.
-Your bench should include backup options for:
+Meanwhile, your bench should include backup options for:

 • plumbing